George Kwasi Semakor

-George Kwasi Semakor (born January 6, 1988, in Kumasi) is a Ghanaian footballer of Ugandan descent who has been naturalized to represent Qatar.
-He is a defender for Al Gharrafa.
+George Kwasi Semakor (born January 1, 1988) is a former footballer who played as a defender.
+Born in Ghana, he represented Qatar internationally.

 Career

 George Kwasi Semakor left his club, Al-Mu'aidar, in August 2008 to sign with Al-Gharrafa Sports Club.

 International career

 He is a member of the Qatar national football team.

 Personal life

 Semakor was born in Kumasi to Ugandan parents.